MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

     $subId = (Get-AzContext).Subscription.id
     ```

 1. Create a [PSCredential](/dotnet/api/system.management.automation.pscredential) object to define the service principal password.
+The password must meet various critera.
+Therefore, it's recommended to use a [GUID generator](http://www.guidgen.com) to generate a unique GUID to use as the password.

     ```powershell
     $credentials = New-Object Microsoft.Azure.Commands.ActiveDirectory.PSADPasswordCredential `